Kyagoat/ItemsRarity/README.md

 ## Gameplay Effects

 Currently, effects are only applied to weapons:
-- Decrease critical hit chance
+- Decreased critical hit chance
 - Increased critical hit chance
 - Vampirism percentage based on damage dealt

+---

 ## Rarity Effects System

-Rarity not only grants gameplay effects to gear, but also unlocks a limited number of effect slots:
+Rarity grants gameplay effects to gear, and also allows a certain number of effect slots:

 - **Common** and **Uncommon**: 1 slot, with more malus than bonus effects
 - **Rare** and **Epic**: 2 slots, with more bonus than malus effects
 - **Legendary**: 3 slots, only bonuses with access to rarer effects
 - **Mythic**: 4 slots, only bonuses with higher chances of powerful effects

+---

 ## Custom Critical Hit System

 The default Minecraft critical hit mechanic is replaced by a custom system:

-- You can no longer perform regular critical hits in the usual way (this may become data-driven to choose weither or not you activate it).
+- You can no longer perform regular critical hits in the usual way (this may become data-driven to allow toggling).
 - To enhance your crit chances, you'll need to acquire specific effects tied to gear rarity or modifiers.

 The long-term goal is to implement a wide variety of effects for both weapons and armor, allowing players to build and optimize their own unique playstyles.

+---

+## Roadmap

+- Add more effects to gear, while keeping them balanced and not overpowered compared to Minecraft's default enchantment system.
+- Make more systems data-driven to allow easier customization by others.
+- If possible, redesign the textures for the anvil and ores.

+> Current placeholder textures are taken from this repo: https://github.com/malcolmriley/unused-textures
+> (not the upgraded anvil texture, which is a temporary one I made).
+> The artist's work is amazing, but I would love to have more personal textures eventually.

+---

+## Credits

+Special thanks to [malcolmriley](https://github.com/malcolmriley) for the placeholder textures used for ores.
+Textures are from the **unused-textures** repository: https://github.com/malcolmriley/unused-textures
+Used under the terms of the repository's license.
+(The texture of the enhanced anvil is one of mine which explained why it is shitty.)

+---

+Any suggestion or feedback is welcome.
+As I said above, this is my first mod and I'm trying to improve, so feel free to share criticism.

+Feel free to use or modify this mod as needed.